 Attributed to the sacred symbolism of lord Vishnu in Hindu religious culture, a Shanka is a sea shell of any suitable sea snail which has a hole made for performance embouchure.
 It is used as a trumpet throughout the civilisations as a ritual in war fields.
 This can be witnessed in many ancient Indian historical wars and also in Mahabharata’s Kurukshetra.
 It is also a symbol of water and female fertility and is the state emblem of Kerala.

-It is also very important in Buddhist rituals and religious practices.
-It is widely regarded as one of the most famous classical instruments of pancha vadyas which translates to the ‘orchestra of five instruments’, used in temple musical art forms through ages, especially in South Indian Temples even till date.
+Shankha is also very important in Buddhist rituals and religious practices.
+It is widely regarded as one of the most famous classical instruments of pancha vadyas which translates to the ‘orchestra of five instruments’, used in temple musical art forms through the ages, especially in South Indian Temples even to date.